menhera-org/weeg-serializer/README.md

-# weeg-library-template
+# weeg-serializer
-WebExtensions Experts Group library template (for internal use)
+WebExtensions Experts Group serializer library

+This is useful for non-WebExtensions uses.